-The Institute for Supply Management, a trade group of purchasing managers, said Friday that its manufacturing index fell to 55.5 in December from 58.7 in November.
-Any reading above 50 signals expansion.
-November's figure was just below a three-year high reached in October.
+The Institute for Supply Management, a trade group of purchasing managers, said Monday that its manufacturing index fell to 53.5 in January from 55.1 in December.
+That is the third straight drop and lowest since January 2014.
+Still, any reading above 50 signals expansion.

 Manufacturing helped accelerate economic growth last year as Americans bought more cars and businesses spent more on industrial machinery and equipment.
 But slower overseas growth and cutbacks in business investment in oil and gas drilling equipment are weighing on factory output.
 A labor dispute at West Coast ports is also disrupting supply chains for many industries.